Soumyadeep-github/Data-Ingestion/README.md

    UPDATE_COLUMNS : A dictionary of column names from where updates will be conisdered.

-   SCD_COLUMNS : A dictionary of column names that need to be updated accoridng to UPDATE_COLUMNS.
+   SCD_COLUMNS : A dictionary of column names that need to be updated according to UPDATE_COLUMNS.

    SCD_UPDATE_MAPPING : This provides a one to one mapping between UPDATE_COLUMNS and SCD_COLUMNS.